wso2/docs-mi/en/docs/learn/examples/rabbitmq-examples/requeue-msgs-with-errors-rabbitmq.md

-# How to requeue a message preserving the order
+# How to Requeue a Message Preserving the Order

 This sample demonstrates how WSO2 Micro Integrator can ensure guaranteed delivery of messages by requeueing messages when an error occurs during delivery.
 That is, the Micro Integrator can be configured to requeue messages to a RabbitMQ queue when the delivery fails.